-Blockchains attain their immutability through protocols that require a majority of nodes agree, which is to say, reach consensus, on what is the true state of the ledger.
+Blockchains attain their immutability through protocols that require a majority of nodes to agree, which is to say, reach consensus, on what is the true state of the ledger.
 Should a bad actor attain control of at least 51% of voting power, they can alter the ledger arbitrarily and to their advantage – typically by permitting double-spending.

 In the case of proof of work protocols, this is done by either acquiring sufficient computing power or encumbering the capacity of other miners.
 In the case of proof of stake protocols, it’s done by acquiring at least 51% of the asset.